 “It is much bigger to forgive than to carry the burden of blame, and to move on,” Kauka notes.
 “Because only by forgiving and moving on can you reach a higher point.”
 Watch her short explanation, below.

 Here’s some audio of the ho’oponopono prayer for deep healing and forgiveness:

-Related: These are the 9 of the Best Free Meditation Videos on YouTube Right Now.
-We’ve also curated links to the 6 Great Free Meditation Apps + Podcasts.
+Check out the 9 Best Free Meditation Videos on YouTube Right Now.
+(We’ve also curated links to 6 Great *Free* Meditation Apps + Podcasts.)

 Struggling to reconcile your own feelings about forgiveness?
 Use this 5-Step Method for Identifying Misplaced Emotions.